sal-medstats/ctru/readme.md

 A few links to other resources that people might find useful...

-  * [[https://www.overleaf.com/read/czjppxskyxpj|RepRoducibility]] Slides written by the author of this package on using R to work in a reprodcible manner.
+  * [[RepRoducibility](https://www.overleaf.com/read/czjppxskyxpj) Slides written by the author of this package on using R to work in a reprodcible manner.
-  * [[https://www.overleaf.com/read/wkbxddshhgzg|Reporting in the 21st Century]] slides for a short presentation to the Medical Statistics Group on working in a reproducible manner.
+  * [Reporting in the 21st Century](https://www.overleaf.com/read/wkbxddshhgzg) slides for a short presentation to the Medical Statistics Group on working in a reproducible manner.